Apacagnini/r-image2/README.md

 ### Purpose
 It allows you to enjoy viewing random images from the category you select with infinite scrolling without repeating images at least until the available unique images are exhausted.<br>
 ### Structure
-It consists of a frontend made in react that connects through an api with a backend made in node and express which uses a mongoDB database that stores the information of the images.
+It consists of a frontend made in react that connects through an api with a backend made in nodejs and express which uses a mongoDB database that stores the information of the images.
 When the images for a category in the database are not enough to satisfy the client's demand, the backend resorts to an external api and adds the new non-duplicate images to the stock.<br>
 ### Source of the images
 The images and other information are obtained from the [Pexels](https://www.pexels.com/ "") [api](https://www.pexels.com/api/documentation/ "").<br>
 ### Pexels Limits